tadzik/panda/README.md

     # or
     panda install git://github.com/tadzik/Net--IRC.git@3c5ca0db791d9ec

-If you are behind a proxy, you need to [configure git](http://help.github.com/firewalls-and-proxies/) and [configure wget](http://www.gnu.org/software/wget/manual/html_node/Proxies.html) to use the proxy.
+If you are behind a proxy, you need to [configure git](http://help.github.com/firewalls-and-proxies/) and have HTTP::UserAgent installed which supports proxies.
+Panda's built-in HTTP client does not.

 You can also use the GIT_PROTOCOL environment variable to specify another protocol if git is blocked on your network: